Author guidelines

 Preparing your manuscript

-Authors should format submission in accordance with the UCL Press author guidelines, as well as the following specific instructions outlined here.
+Authors should format submission in accordance with these guidelines making note of the following specific instructions.

-- The citation style AMPS uses is the Chicago Manual of Style Notes-Bibliography System (NB) 17th edition.
+- The citation style Architecture_MPS uses is the Chicago Manual of Style Notes-Bibliography System (NB) 18th edition.

 - A formatting template will be provided for all papers accepted for publication.
 Authors must ensure their paper conforms to this exactly.